abical/abical.github.io/README.md

 ### High School

 Abigail attended Providence Catholic School in San Antonio, Texas.
 Providence is an all girls prepratory school for middle and high schoolers.
-Abigail distinguished herself by becoming the President of Providence's [Mu Alpha Theta chapter](https://mualphatheta.org/).
+Abigail distinguished herself by becoming the President of Providence's [Mu Alpha Theta chapter](https://mualphatheta.org/) as well as the Co-Chair of their Global Justice Committee.

 She graduated second in her class in 2019.

 ![fam grad photo](https://github.com/abical/abical.github.io/blob/master/p%20image/family%20graduation%20IMAGGGGGGGGGGGGGG.jpg?raw=true)